 CHW 160L - Target Population Practicum.
 Six credit hours.
 Laboratory and clinical experience in pediatric, mental health, substance abuse, immunizations, and oral health skills for the Community Health Worker.
-Assignment will be based on the target population for the area.
+The assignment will be based on the target population for the area.